 To show the appreciation, we give away a customized YETI tumbler to one listener each episode.
 This week our winner is Michele Baker with Burns & McDonnell.
 Congratulations, Michele.
 Your YETI is on its way.
 To learn how you can win this signature prize pack, stick around for the end of the episode.

-This week, Doug Rothenberg returns for the second of a two-part series on alarm management.
+This week, Doug Rothenberg returns for the second of a two-part series on alarm rationalization.
 We’re going to conclude our conversation talking about alarm rationalization.
 Doug, once again, welcome back to the Pipeliners Podcast.

 Doug Rothenberg: Thank you.
 I appreciate it.